-Saltonstall without food or heat.
+The granddaddy of all the winter storms was the Blizzard of 1888 in which more than 40 inches of snow fell in Branford.
+Drifts were 12-feet high on the Branford Hills and 50 passengers were stalled for three nights in a train at Lake Saltonstall without food or heat.
 The workers at the MIF were stranded at the factory for two days and farmers couldn't get to their barns to feed the animals.
 There was no local newspaper in 1888 so the memory of most of the events in town during the storm are lost.
 It will always be the storm to which all others are compared.

-Ice harvesting was a major business in Branford and depended upon a cold winter, but there were many winters that ice had to be imported from Maine.
+Ice harvesting was a major business in Branford and depended upon a cold winter, but there was many a winter that ice had to be imported from Maine.
 A stormy winter also provided work for many men in town.
-Each neighborhood had a crew of men that dug out the streets and were paid by the town long before the days of state highway crews and town snowplows.
+Each neighborhood had a crew of men that dug out the streets and were paid by the town long before the days of state highways crews and town snowplows.
 A few men had horse-drawn plows and the trolleys had a special plow to clear the tracks.

 Only a few times a century does the Sound freeze solid as it did in 1917.
 People rode their horses on the ice from Stony Creek to Branford Point and delighted in a bit of "sea skating."
-Earle Bradley, the master mechanic, had a homemade ice boat and he with friends the Averill and Baisley brothers sailed all around Branford Point harbor.
+Earle Bradley, the master mechanic, had a homemade ice boat and he with friends, the Averill and Baisley brothers, sailed all around Branford Point harbor.